How Guitar Tube Amplifiers Work

 Signal flow shown with red arrows.
 The Signal enters the phase inverter at V3A's grid and flows out both its plate (inverted signal) and cathode (non-inverted signal).
 The cathode signal flows to V3B's cathode where it is amplified.

 The Long Tail Pair (LTP) Phase Inverter (also called the cathode-coupled phase inverter) is the most popular phase inverter in guitar amplifiers.
-Unlike the non-amplifying cathodyne phase inverter it not only creates a dual mirror image signal stream but it also acts as a gain stage boosting the signal by about half of what two normal triode gain stages would.
+Unlike the non-amplifying cathodyne phase inverter in the 5E3 Deluxe it not only creates a dual mirror image signal stream but it also acts as a gain stage boosting the signal by about half of what two normal triode gain stages would.
 This added gain helps it drive big bottle amps using 6L6 or larger power tubes.
 The LTP is a true differential amplifier and uses both halves of a triode (usually a 12AX7).

 V3A and V3B's cathodes are tied together.
 All of V3B's input signal flows from V3A's cathode.